 Stars Chuck Connors (The Rifleman, Soylent Green 1973, The Horror at 37, 000 ft.
 1973, Nightmare in Badham County 1976 tv movie) as the creepy Mr. Slausen.
 Chuck Connors had actually sought out the part of Mr. Slausen stating that he wanted to be the Boris Karloff of the 1980s!
 It is a very good role for him indeed, as he is perfectly peculiarly menacing and off-beat.

 Jocelyn Jones plays Molly-the virginal final girl who just happens to be the daughter of amazing character actor Henry Jones!

-The beauty of Tourist Trap is in it’s restraint to use violence or gore, it is intense, lurid, tacky and wonderfully 70s style horror.
-It’s the moodiness of the surroundings and the idea that wax dummies are dangerous, not to mention the paraffin masks that Slausen & Davey wear that is wholly imaginative and injects something incredibly spine-tingling into the non-human atmosphere.
+The beauty of Tourist Trap is in its restraint to use violence or gore, it is intense, lurid, tacky, and wonderfully 70s-style horror.
+It’s the moodiness of the surroundings and the idea that wax dummies are dangerous, not to mention the paraffin masks that Slausen & Davey wear that are wholly imaginative and inject something incredibly spine-tingling into the non-human atmosphere.
 With screaming mannequins, their grotesque mouths gaping open in a choir of falsetto!

 Eileen: “Mr. Slausen, can I use your phone?”